 Doctoral candidates will conduct research, attend seminars, and have additional training opportunities through the program’s affiliation with several research centers and institutes, and publications.
 They will also have opportunities to gain teaching experience at CUNY colleges, preparing students for careers as college and university teachers.

-In addition, students can specialize in Writing Politics, which trains them to write serious political analysis for an audience outside of the discipline.
+In addition, students can specialize in Writing Politics, which trains them to write serious political analysis for audiences outside of the discipline.
 While the Ph.D. and M.A.
 Programs feature a diversity of approaches, all students are expected to specialize in and develop an understanding of the discipline as a whole.